jidongbsu/cs452-paging/README.md

    - You are not allowed to suppress warnings. (you won't get these points if your module doesn't implement any of the above functional requirements.)

 - [10 pts] Documentation:
-   - README.md file (replace this current README.md with a new one using the README template.
-You do not need to check in this current README file.)
+   - README.md file (rename this current README file to README.orig and rename the README.template to README.md.)
    - You are required to fill in every section of the README template, missing 1 section will result in a 2-point deduction.